Generic SaaS Wasn't Built for a Philadelphia Eds-and-Meds Stack

 Exactly what you get

 Software that integrates with your real legacy and validated systems, encodes your regulated workflow exactly, secures PHI or FERPA data in an architecture you own, and is built to last a decade with a local partner.
 The value is precision and ownership where off-the-shelf gives you approximation and dependency.
-Most builds connect to ERP (Enterprise Resource Planning), expose data to business intelligence dashboards, and underpin a mobile app or web front end.
+Most builds connect to ERP (Enterprise Resource Planning), expose data to business intelligence (BI) dashboards, and underpin a mobile app or web front end.

 How to choose a developer in Philadelphia